sameerafarvin/capstone/README.md

 ## ERD

-The Entity Relationship Diagram (ERD) for the Food Bazaar application was created using Lucid app to provide a clear visual representation of the database structure and relationships.
+The Entity Relationship Diagram (ERD) for the Food Bazaar application was created using LucidChart to provide a clear visual representation of the database structure and relationships.
 This diagram serves as a crucial design document that illustrates how data is organized and connected within the application.

 ![Entity Relationship Diagram for the FoodBazaar](Readme/fb_erd.png)